Login-Linjeforening-for-IT/beeformed/README.md

 # BeeFormed

-BeeFormed is a web-based form system (“skjemasystem”) with:
+BeeFormed is a form system with:

 - A Next.js frontend for creating/editing forms, sharing public links, and viewing submissions
 - A Fastify API for forms, fields, permissions, and submissions